The Monster Men: Plot summary

 Ninaka and Barunda fall out; Barunda is murdered, but this drives Ninaka ashore.
 Ninaka buries the chest lest it encumber his escape.
 Von Horn and a couple of Dayaks, returned from delivering Virginia to her father, witness this.
 Afterwards von Horn kills his companions to keep the secret of the treasure to himself and flees back down river, narrowly missing Muda Saffir heading the other way with two war prahus; Saffir has again abducted Virginia.
-She escapes again and falls in with Jack and his surviving monsters; spotted by the pirates, they flee, one of the monsters dying to cover the retreat while Jack carries Virginia to safety.
+She escapes again and falls in with Bulan and his surviving monsters; spotted by the pirates, they flee, one of the monsters dying to cover the retreat while Bulan carries Virginia to safety.
 Making his stand in a small canyon, he casts boulders down on their pursuers until they retreat.
 He promises the girl he will take her back to her father, but soon after is stricken with a fever.
 She tends him in his delirium.

-Maxon, von Horn, and Sing Lee search for Virginia, and come across the two just as Jack's fever breaks.
-Von Horn shoots Jack, but Sing Lee disarms him, stopping him from finishing him off.
-Von Horn finally reveals to Virginia that Jack is Number Thirteen, but she decides she loves Jack regardless.
-Then Sing Lee declares Jack is not a monster after all, but an amnesiac he had found drifting in a lifeboat and substituted for Maxon's failed experiment.
+Maxon, von Horn, and Sing Lee search for Virginia, and come across the two just as Bulan's fever breaks.
+Von Horn shoots Bulan, but Sing Lee disarms him, stopping him from finishing him off.
+Von Horn finally reveals to Virginia that Bulan is Number Thirteen, but she decides she loves Bulan regardless.
+Then Sing Lee declares Bulan is not a monster after all, but an amnesiac he had found drifting in a lifeboat and substituted for Maxon's failed experiment.
 He then exposes the crimes of von Horn, who flees into the jungle.
 An American naval vessel arrives; it turns out to be seeking von Horn, a deserter, to arrest him.
 The pursuit finally ends at the site of the buried "treasure," which von Horn has dug up; his headless body is found next to the opened chest.
 It had contained books, not treasure, and von Horn's native accomplices were evidently upset.

-The Maxons and Jack leave Borneo on the navy ship, and Jack's memory returns.
+The Maxons and Bulan leave Borneo on the navy ship, and Bulan's memory returns.
 He is conveniently revealed as Townsend Harper, the wealthy (and single) young man who took an interest in Virginia at the beginning of the book.
 Wedding bells are plainly not far off.